xquery/mx/README.md

 ## Overview

+The principles of MX in a nutshell;

+* everything has a URI
+* simplify MVC by allowing everything to be a Model
+* make it easy to
+* create the minimum amount of framework and let developers do what they want

-src/test-app/app.xml - defines all routing and how data and views come together.
+*src/test-app/app.xml* - defines all routing and how data and views come together.
 Note that this is loaded into an ML server field which is why you need to use the url param flush=1 to force reload (if you add new changes or make a change to app.xml)